jacobtomlinson/website/content/posts/2019/2019-08-27-why-your-profile-picture-is-important.md

 Making a character that looks like you in the South Park Character Creator, or using the carriacature you got at your friends wedding goes a little further to help identify who you are to others.
 But you just can't beat an actual photo of you.

+_Note: There are many valid reasons why you might not want to put a photo of yourself on the internet.
+If you've made the decision to keep your face to yourself then that's your business.
+Many of the following points may still be valuable when considering how your chosen picture represents you._

 ## Be warm, positive and happy